andreikitaitsev/SymINDy/README.md

 The coefficient of determination between original and reconstructed data is 1.0.

 Thus, we accurately reconstruct dynamical linear and non-linear dynamical systems using symbolic regression to look for basis (library) functions.
-However, the main advantage of SymINDy is revealed with reconstruction highly non-linear systems.
+However, the main advantage of SymINDy is revealed with the reconstruction of highly non-linear systems.

 ## Myspring (nonlinearly perturbed oscillator)
 *To reconstruct the figure below run the script ```reconstruct_myspring.py``` from simindy.validation package.*
 Again, the fitting procedure is same as above.
-Howver, this time we focus on the original system first.
+However, this time we focus on the original system first.

     (x0)' = x1
     (x1)' = - -4.518 x0 - 0.372 x1 + 9.123*sin(x0**2)